Black Southerners: Revolutionary War to Civil War

-The Black Patriots who served the Continental Army found that the postwar military held few rewards for them, as it was much reduced in size, Southern states banned all enslaved men from their militias.
+The Black Patriots who served the Continental Army found that the postwar military held few rewards for them, as it was much reduced in size, and the Southern states had banned all enslaved men from their militias.
 North Carolina was among the states that allowed free people of color to serve in their militias and bear arms until the 1830s.
 In 1792, the United States Congress formally excluded African Americans from military service, allowing only "free able-bodied white male citizens" to serve.

 At the time of the ratification of the Constitution in 1789, free Black men could vote in five of the thirteen states, including North Carolina.
 That demonstrated that they were considered citizens not only of their states but of the United States.

 Although southern state legislatures maintained the institution of slavery, numerous slaveholders, especially those in the Upper South, were inspired by revolutionary ideals to free the people they had enslaved.
 In addition, in this period, Methodist, Baptist and Quaker preachers also urged manumission.
 The proportion of free Black people in the Upper South increased markedly, from less than 1 percent of all Black people to more than 10 percent, even as the number of enslaved people was increasing overall.
 More than half of the number of free Black people in the United States were concentrated in the Upper South.
 In Delaware, nearly 75 percent of Black people were free by 1810.
 This was also a result of a changing economy, as many planters had been converting from labor-intensive tobacco to mixed commodity crops, with less need for intensive labor.

 After that period, few enslaved people were granted freedom.
 A modern mechanical cotton gin was invented by Eli Whitney in 1793 and patented in 1794.
 Whitney's gin used a combination of a wire screen and small wire hooks to pull the cotton through, while brushes continuously removed the loose cotton lint to prevent jams.
 The invention of the cotton gin made cultivation of short-staple cotton profitable, and the Deep South was developed for this product.
 This drove up the demand for slave labor in that developing area, causing more than one million slaves to be transported to the Deep South in the domestic slave trade.